jeremywrnr/bearaille/readme.md

-:bear bearaille
+:bear: bearaille
 ===============

 This is Ruby and MCU code and designs for a braille keyboard entrance device, using the RedBear Duo.

+![bearaille](/images/finished.jpg)

 Made for IDD at uc berkeley, fall 2016.

-![bearaille](/images/finished.jpg)

 ## setup